hinbody/pyFresh/README.md

 # Summary
-These scripts will connect to the Freshdesk APIs using Python 3.
+This collection of modules will connect to the Freshdesk APIs using Python 3.
 Some of the planned features are:
   - Get all open tickets and insert into a database
   - Get all new_and_my_open tickets
   - Search for tickets containing a specific tag